Frequently Asked Questions

 Do I need a Visa?

-Yes, all tourists require a 60 day tourist visa which can be obtained on arrival in Port Moresby for a fee of PGK 100.00.
+Yes, all tourists require a 60 day tourist visa which can be obtained free of charge on arrival in Port Moresby for citizens of most countries.
 You will need to show travel documents, sufficient funds for your stay in the country and airline tickets with confirmed outbound flights before expiry date of your visa.
 Your passport must be valid for at least 6 months after leaving PNG.

 Do I need a Visa?